AdobeDocs/developers-animatesdk-docs/Fill_object/fill7.md

 #### Description

-Property; a string that specifies the behavior of a gradient’s overflow.
+Property; a string that specifies the behavior of a gradientâ€™s overflow.
 Acceptable values are "extend", "repeat", and "reflect"; the strings are not case-sensitive.
 The default value is "extend".

 #### Example